Financial Aid FAQs

-I was offered a Cal Grant, but I do not see it listed on my award letter from Saint Mary’s.
+I was offered a Cal Grant, but I do not see it listed on my financial aid offer from Saint Mary’s.
 What can I do?

 Send us a copy of the Cal Grant offer from the California Student Aid Commission.
 This will allow us to update your award package.